-We are all familiar with the famous tale of cute little Cupid, but how about an evil, or, not so cute version?
+We are all familiar with the famous tale of cute little Cupid, but how about the evil, or, not so cute version?
 Even the gods have been known to perform a little strip tease, spy on others in the bathroom, drink too much, or teach the shepherds how to masturbate.
 Even Santa has an evil counterpart – Krampus.
-Below we present to you, 9 of the raunchiest and not so lovey-dovey gods of lust, promiscuity, and alternative love.
+Below we present to you, 9 of the raunchiest and not-so-lovey-dovey gods of lust, promiscuity, and alternative love.

 1. Lxcuiname: (Aztec)

 There were four females appearing simply as sex goddesses or specifically as the Lxcuiname, a word of doubtful meaning.
 We are told that the Lxcuiname in early times came up from the Gulf coast to Tula, bringing a cult act wherein Huaxtec warriors who had been captured were shot to death with arrows.
 The Lxcuiname were looked upon as the wives of those who were about to be sacrificed in that fashion.

 These four sisters were individually named the Oldest, the Younger, the Middle One, and the Youngest, names which easily became appended to women who were prone to sexual excesses.
 When merged into one, the